jronallo/iiif-workshop-new/content/image-api/uri-parameters/parameters-play.md

 Start with the base URI add the image identifier and then add on the different Image API parameters.

+{{% notice challenge %}}
-> Challenge: Try to use the region parameter to get a particular section of the image like a face or a painting in a painting.
+  Try to use the region parameter to get a particular section of the image like a face or a painting in a painting.
+{{% /notice %}}

 **NCSU Libraries** `https://iiif.lib.ncsu.edu/iiif`